 2. Prepare your submission, including the following:

-- A title page with the title of the manuscript only; a table of contents, with pages indicated; no more than 28 pages of poems, 12 pt., Times, 8.5 x 11 paper, 1” margins, pages numbered.
+- A title page with the title of the manuscript only; a table of contents page; no more than 28 pages of poems; 12 pt.Times (or equivalent), 8.5 x 11 paper, 1” margins, pages numbered.
 No identifying information on any pages.
-Pdf strongly preferred; .doc, .docx, .txt, .rtf acceptable.
+Pdf format strongly preferred; .doc, .docx, .txt, .rtf acceptable.

-- Note that while individual poems may have been published, the collection as a whole must be unpublished.
+- Note that while individual poems may have been published, the collection as a whole must be unpublished, including self-publication.

 The winning manuscript will be chosen by the press via a blind review.
 In addition, we may offer publication and membership to finalists.
-In the unlikely event that we feel entries do not meet our requirements, we reserve the right not to select a winner, in which case entry fees will be refunded.
+We reserve the right not to select a winner, in which case entry fees will be refunded.
 Simultaneous submissions are acceptable, but please notify us immediately if your manuscript is accepted elsewhere.
-For additional information on Slate Roof Press, visit: www.slateroofpress.com, or email us at firstname.lastname@example.org.
+For additional information on Slate Roof Press, visit: www.slateroofpress.com, or email us at email@example.com.